Professional11 min read

 • Legal reporting is required - Serious issues like harassment or discrimination should go through proper HR or legal channels.

-How to Deliver Anonymous Feedback
+How to Deliver Private Feedback

-Anonymous SMS Tools
+Private SMS Tools

 Company Feedback Systems

-Anonymous Suggestion Boxes
+Private Suggestion Boxes

-Receiving Anonymous Feedback
+Receiving Private Feedback

 1. Don't dismiss it - The anonymity doesn't make the feedback less valid.